Q: I want a credit card that gives me rewards for buying groceries, gas, clothing, and flights. What is the best one to get?

 Assuming your score is not an issue, I would recommend you search CardRatings.com using any of these criteria: rewards, frequent flyer, or even cash back.

 For example, Chase has a card with up to 5 percent cash back in quarterly bonus categories like gas, restaurants and more, subject to quarterly enrollment and quarterly maximum.
-PenFed offers a card where you can earn up to 5 percent cash back on gas purchases paid at the pump, with a qualifying PenFed product.
-Restrictions and limitations may apply.
+PenFed offers a card where with the Plus version of the card you can earn up to 5 percent cash back on gas purchases paid at the pump, as long as you obtain a qualifying PenFed product, terms and conditions/restrictions and limitations apply.

 In the "frequent flier" category, you can find one card from Citi where for a limited time you can earn American Airlines AAdvantage® bonus miles after meeting spend requirements in purchases within the first 3 months of cardmembership*---redeem miles toward domestic air travel award.
 But to make that worthwhile you need to be a frequent American Airlines customer.
 As with any offer, this limited time offer may expire at any time so be sure to check the Citi application page for current offer details, terms and conditions before applying.